Yō Inoue

 Yumi Shitsukawa (漆川 由美, Shitsukawa Yumi), also known by her stage name Yō Inoue (井上 瑤, Inoue Yō), was a Japanese voice actress.
 Inoue was diagnosed with lung cancer in late 2001, underwent treatments during 2002, and her condition deteriorated rapidly in the last month of her life.

-At the time of her death she was represented by the Tokyo Actor's Consumer's Cooperative Society.
+At the time of her death, Inoue was represented by the Tokyo Actor's Consumer's Cooperative Society.
 She had previously been represented by Production Baobab, Office Osawa, and others.
-Her role as Bakura in Yu-Gi-Oh!
-Duel Monsters was replaced by Rika Matsumoto.
+Her role as Ryo Bakura in Yu-Gi-Oh!
+Duel Monsters was taken by Rika Matsumoto.